src-d/blog/.github/ISSUE_TEMPLATE/new-blog-post.md

 ## Blog process

-- Create a proposal on this blog repo [as a new issue](https://github.com/src-d/blog/issues)
 - Get proposal accepted by DevRel
 - Create a copy of [this gdoc](https://docs.google.com/document/d/1BxhHlkxytm-xCDVy4vRkdyjqwe9w7pIWoauaLpMMreE/edit#heading=h.rujpt9lvqbj8) & update the template header
 - Add the draft of you blog post directly in gdoc with grammarly enabled